garimachawla2628/Stock-Analysis-Prediction/README.md

 # Stock-Analysis-Prediction
 Stock Market Analysis and Prediction is a project on technical analysis, visualization and prediction using data provided by Yahoo Finance.
 Used pandas to get stock information, visualize different aspects of it, and finally looked at a few ways of analyzing the risk of a stock, based on its previous performance history.
+The forecast has been done using ARIMA model.
+The packages used for visualization include Matplotlib, Plotly.

 In this analysis, I have explored the following questions-